A Personal Note from our president:

 Colleagues and Friends,

-NN2RC was formed about five years ago, at a time when the threat to associate degree preparation as the respiratory care entry-level first became clear.
-Since its formation, NN2RC has delayed taking any extreme defensive actions, instead responding in good faith to sometimes mixed messages from established respiratory care professional and credentialing organizations.
+NN2RC now NA2RC was formed about six years ago, at a time when the threat to associate degree preparation as the respiratory care entry-level first became clear.
+Since its formation, NN2RC/NA2RC has delayed taking any extreme defensive actions, instead responding in good faith to sometimes mixed messages from established respiratory care professional and credentialing organizations.
 Recently, however, it has once again become very evident that proponents of baccalaureate entry-level continue to pursue an exclusionary agenda to raise entry-level, through less direct, but no less threatening, means.

 The recent proposal modify an accreditation standard, to block accreditation of any new associate degree programs, flies in the face of broad-based national efforts to build flexible career pathways with multiple entry and exit points that provide access to health careers for diverse and under-resourced students.
 Although proponents of the CoARC Standard 1.01 revision have stated that “Existing associate degree programs will be able to participate in the accreditation process provided that they continue to comply with CoARC Standards and Policies,” the driving force behind the proposed change is clearly ongoing promotion of baccalaureate degree entry-level, and who would be surprised if “Standards and Policies” continue to change in order to advance that vision?